wotakumoe/wotaku/glossary/manga.md

 ### Long strip

-It's newer type of comics format.
+It's a newer type of comics format.
 Long strip comics are drawn for smartphone readers.
 The flow of the panels is up-down instead of traditional right-left/left-right.
-For long strip comics, artist has to follow [different rules](https://www.webtoons.com/en/tiptoon/lozolz/webtoon-editing-tips/viewer?title_no=1268&episode_no=24) than the traditional manga format.
+For long strip comics, the artist has to follow [different rules](https://www.webtoons.com/en/tiptoon/lozolz/webtoon-editing-tips/viewer?title_no=1268&episode_no=24) than in the traditional manga format.
 This format is widely used in the manhwa and manhua industries.
 But it's available for every region.
 Example: [Solo Leveling](https://mangadex.org/title/32d76d19-8a05-4db0-9fc2-e0b0648fe9d0/solo-leveling) (Manhwa), [Relife](https://mangadex.org/title/6e3553b9-ddb5-4d37-b7a3-99998044774e/relife) (Manga), [The Beginning After the End](https://comick.io/comic/00-the-beginning-after-the-end-1) (OEL).

 <div class="video_wrapper"><iframe src="https://iv.ggtyler.dev/embed/0hESrODhTMk" frameborder="0" allowfullscreen></iframe></div>